PyroclastIO/pyroclast-clojure/README.md

        [(a/count "windowed-page-views" (a/fixed-windows-of 15 "minutes" "parsed-time"))])))
 ```

-executing a test reveals the aggregate slices into 15 minute windows with lower and upper timestamp
+Executing a test reveals the aggregate slices into 15 minute windows with lower and upper timestamp
 bounds, as well as the number of events that fell into the range.

 ```clojure